cknd/stackprinter/README.md

 # Usage

-## Log detailed tracebacks for exceptions
+## Log exceptions
-Just call `show` or `format` in an except block.
+Call `show` or `format` in an except block to generate a detailed traceback.

 By default, this produces a plain text string.
-Pass `style='color'` to get semantic highlighting, see the docs of `format` for the full set of configs.
+Pass `style='color'` to get colorful semantic highlighting.
+For the full set of configs see the docs of `format`.

 ```python
 import stackprinter